 The term Pteridophyta was first coined by Haeckel.
 Eichler (1883) divided the plant kingdom into Cryptogamia and Phanerogamia.
 The Cryptogamia was further divided into Thallophyta.
 Bryophyta and Pteridophyta.
 Engler (1909) included the Bryophyta and Pteridophyta under Embryophyta.

 Due to discovery of the fossil plants, the classification of Pteridophytes has undergone vast changes in the recent past.
-Older taxonomists divided the vascular plants in two divisions—Pteridophyta (primitive vascular plants with absence of seeds) and spermatophyta (presence of seeds).
+Older taxonomists divided the vascular plants into two divisions—Pteridophyta (primitive vascular plants with the absence of seeds) and Spermatophyta (presence of seeds).

-However, this distinction became invalid due to the discovery of seed bearing fossil plants (Cycadofilicales).
-Sinnott (1935), therefore, introduced a new term Tracheophyta for a division which possess sporophyte with a well-developed vascular tissue.
+However, this distinction became invalid due to the discovery of seed-bearing fossil plants (Cycadofilicales).
+Sinnott (1935), therefore, introduced a new term Tracheophyta for a division that possesses sporophytes with well-developed vascular tissue.

 According to recommendations of I.C.B.N.
 (1952), the name of the division should end in the suffix-phyta, of a sub-division in-phytina and a class in -opsida.

 On this basis Wardlaw (1955) divided the Pteridophytes into four divisions: